joshuabenuck/learning-pico8/src/ss/step_11/collide_boxes.md

 end
 ```

 Hit `ctrl-r` to run the game.
-Fire a few bullets with `x`.
+Fire a few bullets with `X`.
 When one of them
 hits an enemey, the enemy should disappear.
 The score should increment by one
 with each enemy you destroy.